top of page

 A typical side pull

-The easiest and most straightforward to use of the bitless bridles is a side pull.
-Side pulls can be found in a number of styles suited to both Western and English riding.
-Anyone can easily craft a side pull by attaching reins to the sides of a halter.
 A side pull works in the same way as a halter, making it an easy transition for most horses.
-Flexing is easy in a side pull, making it a safe option for horses that bend to pressure easily.
+Because flexing the horse's head to the side is easy in a side pull, it a safe option for horses that bend to pressure easily.
 Side pulls can be used with nearly any horse in any discipline.

 Fitting a Bitless Bridle